Tuesday, November 17, 2015

 Q and my doctor both arrived at about 7 a.m. as planned.
 By then I was dilated to five and struggling to cope with what seemed to be one brutal and unrelenting tetanic contraction.
 An epidural was sounding pretty good, but not surprisingly, baby was having some serious decelerations.
 The focus was on changing my position to see if that would help - first on all fours and then in Trendelenburg position (essentially upside down) so I was working against gravity.
 I was only able to assume these positions by force, as I was unable to move myself due to agonizing and constant pain.

-Although I was capable of understanding what nurses were saying and formulating complete (yet amazingly profanity-free!) sentences in my mind, the pain rendered me incapable of speech or any other meaningful communication.
+Although I was capable of understanding what nurses were saying and formulating complete (yet amazingly expletive-free!) sentences in my mind, the pain rendered me incapable of speech or any other meaningful communication.
 In fact, it was the most intense pain I have ever experienced.
 I could sense the heightened nervousness of the nurses as baby was clearly stressed.
 It felt like the situation was about to turn ugly.

 I was shocked to hear myself yell, "I'm pushing!".
 The nurse gave me the OK, but I wasn't waiting for anyone's permission.
 I was already getting it done and she was born in a matter of seconds.
 I'd gone from 5 cm to baby out in 20 minutes.
 No wonder it hurt!